Networking · Cisco Catalyst Switch Lab 1

 2. Verify Port Security on the Interface

-show port-security interface fa0/1
+show port-security interface fa0/30

-When a device connects and a MAC is learned, this will change to Secure-up.
+Note: Secure-down can simply mean nothing is plugged into the port.
+When a device connects and a MAC is learned, this changes to Secure-up.
+Unauthorized devices trigger shutdown and increment violations.

 portsec2.png